 Keeping those factors in mind, here’s our list of 8 food challenges in Singapore, where victory will net you a free meal.

 1. Little Diner

 Burger challenges are arguably the most popular form of food challenge.
 There’s simply something inexplicably fascinating and borderline enchanting about watching someone wolf down a gargantuan burger.

-Having tried this challenge myself, it’s certainly doable – although I did fail.
+Having tried and failed this challenge myself, it’s certainly doable.
 The burger is delicious, and the mound of salad and pickles helps freshen your mouth in between.
 The fries present the biggest problem.
 As it turns out, even the fluffiest of fries turn into oily carb sticks once you’ve eaten too many of them.

 Address: 789 Bukit Timah Road, Singapore 269763

 Opening hours: Tue-Thur 11:30am to 3:30pm, 6pm to 10pm, Fri 11:30am to 3:30pm, 6pm to 10:30pm, Sat 11am to 10:30pm, Sun 11am to 10pm

 Image credit: @greedtoeat